 A few of the headstones were desecrated by Union soldiers who camped out in the cemetery during the Civil War.

 If you look closely, you can still spot a couple of the altered headstones today.
-(There’s one along the east wall.)
+For example, there’s one along the east wall.

 A brick wall with old headstones secured to it in Colonial Park Cemetery